devgithubs/MS2/README.md

 Defined:
 The landing papge will display a TV image as the background.
 A description box mentioneing the live date and prompting the user to participate in the quiz.
 A start button will prompt the user to carry on to the next stage of the game.

+User Story:

+***Be able to use the website clearly in the browser.***

+Acceptance criteria:
+* Website is readable and rendered clearly for all website content.

+Defined:
+The quiz website works best in browser view on devices from iPad and larger.
+Bootstrap flexbox has been used for the containers' columns and rows for consistent layout.

 ### Scope Plane